All in Your Head: Franz Gall, the Fowler Brothers, and the Science That Wasn’t

 Rolls off the tongue!

-And what if—here’s where Gall’s revolutionary idea emerged—the bumps and ridges of a person’s skull provided a map to an individuals psychological landscape, to their characteristics, personality traits and more?
+And what if—here’s where Gall’s revolutionary idea emerged—the bumps and ridges of a person’s skull provided a map to an individual’s psychological landscape, characteristics, personality traits, and more?

-He believed that larger areas of the brain exerted pressure on the skull, causing bumps on the head.
-In short, you could read a person’s head and make educated assumptions about their faculties and therefore, their character.
+He believed that larger brain areas exerted pressure on the skull, causing bumps on the head.
+In short, you could read a person’s head and make educated assumptions about their faculties and, therefore, their character.
 It was a simple, seductive idea—and one that caught fire.

 Gall’s idea of localization (while heavily influenced by his professors and readings) made Gall the first person to create a theory of mental illness as a brain disease.